github/docs/content/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts.md

 ## About {% data variables.product.prodname_dependabot_alerts %} for vulnerable dependencies

-{% data reusables.repositories.a-vulnerability-is %} For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/dependabot/dependabot-alerts/about-dependabot-alerts)."
+{% data reusables.repositories.a-vulnerability-is %}

+Dependabot performs a scan to detect vulnerable dependencies and sends Dependabot alerts when a new vulnerability is added to the GitHub Advisory Database or the dependency graph for a repository changes.
+For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/dependabot/dependabot-alerts/about-dependabot-alerts)."

+You can enable or disable {% data variables.product.prodname_dependabot_alerts %} for:
+* Your personal account
+* Your repository
+* Your organization

 ## Managing {% data variables.product.prodname_dependabot_alerts %} for your personal account
 You can enable or disable {% data variables.product.prodname_dependabot_alerts %} for all repositories owned by your personal account.